pagopa/pagopa-toolkit-os-codebase/README.md

 > in this case, `mvn` will run all test case related to *IUV* that match with _Iuv*_, to more details see [documentation](https://maven.apache.org/plugins-archives/maven-surefire-plugin-2.12.4/examples/single-test.html)

 > **NOTE** : after every change run command `mvn checkstyle:checkstyle` see [here](https://maven.apache.org/plugins/maven-checkstyle-plugin/usage.html)

+## License

+Please refer to `LICENSE.txt` for more info about the adopted license.